tmeasday/storybook-skeleton/README.md

 Run `yarn benchmark` and it will give you some numbers as it builds `design-system` (make sure to link first as above) using different tools available.

+To measure the execution time of `stories.json` generation, run `yarn measure-stories-generation`.
+The script expects to find `design-system` directory within the repository root.

 ## Code structure

 - `src/storybook` - the skeleton's Storybook implementation.
 This is mostly a cobbled together collection of code / reimplementations from Storybook's source, and can be ignored.
 The one file of interest is probably `loadStory.js` which combines the `require.context` and `stories.json` data to `require()` a CSF file on demand.